method5/method5/install_method5.md

 Manually add rows to the main configuration table, METHOD5.M5_DATABASE.
 This table is critical to the configuration of the system, it is used for filtering databases and creating links.
 Pay close attention to the details.

-*TIP* Four sample rows were inserted by default, use them to get started.
+Four sample rows were inserted by default, use them to get started.
 Don't worry about adding all your databases or getting it 100% perfect right away.
 Come back to this step later after you've used Method5 for a while.

 5: Configure default targets.